FIFA 22 Ones to Watch guide

 |82

-The leaks don't end there, here are a few players that could be in Team 2, according to FUTZone.
+In terms of what's coming next, here are a few players that could be in Team 2, according to leaks from FUTZone.
+Also subject to change, naturally.

 It's also worth mentioning that, while Liverpool's Xherdan Shaqiri was available as an SBC Ones to Watch before the game's main release, Camavinga from Real Madrid will be available via a squad building challenge in future.